-Hi, Girlfriends and Guy friends.
+Hi, Girlfriends.
 After enduring twenty hours stranded on the side of the road, AireInn was finally being towed!

 That was the good news.

 But our new reality was this; it was a twenty-two-mile drive to Freightliner.
 My need-to-control-this-massive-towing-job-and-yet-avoid-any-more-stress was in overdrive as we followed behind in the Jeep.

 My palms oozed sweat as I anticipated each turn, bump, and lane change.
 We eventually arrived at Freightliner in Elkton, Maryland, and were greeted by Chris, the Manager who was expecting us.

 Keith, their top mechanic, was assigned to crawl under AireInn and assess the damage.
 After taking eighty-five photos, this Sherlock-Holmes-of-RV-damage found the smoking gun.